psc-g/coviduci-ec/README.md

     sudo systemctl status coviduci
     ```

-1. Once your site is up, it's probably best to test your changes by running the test server (see instrucitons above), and then restarting the real server.
+1. Once your site is up, it's probably best to test your changes by running the test server (see instructions above), and then restarting the real server.
 A useful way of restarting your server and seeing the output logs:

     ```
     sudo systemctl restart coviduci &&  tail /var/log/syslog  -n 100 -f-f